Estimated reading time: 5 minutes

 5. They Focus on Quality Over Quantity

-You could use social media as a means for overkill, constantly reminding your followers that you’re still there.
+You could use social media as a means of overkill, constantly reminding your followers that you’re still there.
 But that wouldn’t be a very productive use of the platforms.

 What’s far more important is the quality of your posting.
 People don’t want to be spammed with constant posts about your business.
 They don’t even want to be spammed with dozens of inspirational quotes.